ibm-cloud-docs/Cloudant/tutorials/create_query.md

 We use {{site.data.keyword.cloudant_short_notm}} Query in this tutorial, which uses Mongo-style query syntax to search for documents by using logical operators. {{site.data.keyword.cloudant_short_notm}} Query is a combination of a view and a search index.

-When you use {{site.data.keyword.cloudant_short_notm}} Query, the query planner looks at the selector (your query) to determine the right index to choose from.
+When you use {{site.data.keyword.cloudant_short_notm}} Query, the query planner looks at the selector (your query) to determine the correct index to choose from.
 If it does not find a suitable index, it uses the `_all_docs` special index, which looks up documents by ID.
 In the worst case scenario, it returns all the documents by ID (full table scan).
 In memory, we filter out the documents by the selector, which is why, even without an index, you can still query with various fields.
 Full table scans are expensive, and we recommend that you create an index.
 See a description of different types of indexes in the following list:

 *	Primary index – look up a document or list of documents by ID.
 *	[View](/docs/services/Cloudant?topic=cloudant-views-mapreduce#views-mapreduce) – search for information in the database that matches the search criteria that you specify, such as counts, sums, averages, and other mathematical functions.
 The criteria you can search is specified in the view's definition.
 Views use the MapReduce paradigm.